How to maintain active OSU Master Gardener status

 20 hours of volunteer service in Metro MG approved activities (with at least 10 hours volunteered toward “Program” activities).
 Other hours can be served with approved “Partner” activities.
 You can serve all your volunteer hours in “Program” activities, if you prefer.

-- 10 hours of Recertification / Continuing Garden Education hours
+- 10 hours of Continuing Garden Education hours

 - Submission of signed Conditions of Volunteer Service agreement.
 Scroll down page to see links to form.

 Volunteer Service Hours

 Record your volunteer hours on one of two volunteer hour log sheets.
 Download 2019 Volunteer Log Sheet(s) in Word and Excel.

 Hours are due by October 1, 2019.
 If hours are submitted later than October 1, access to CERVIS and other resources will be interrupted.

 Continuing Garden Education hours:

-- Attend any MG training class offered in February and March at any of the 3 training locations.
+- Attend any MG training class offered from January - March at any of the 3 training locations.
 Morning sessions and afternoon sessions each count for 3 hours of continuing education.
 Attending the classes is a great way to brush up on the basics.
 The annual schedule is posted in the January and February MG newsletters.

 - The Clackamas, Multnomah, and Washington Co.
 Chapters all offer several speakers, seminars, and classes throughout the year that count as continuing education credit.
 Find designated speakers and classes designated on their Chapter pages, in the Metro MG newsletter or on the Educational Events Calendar.
-Always look for a designation like “approved for MG garden education credit” or “qualifies for continuing education/recertification credit”.
+Always look for a designation like “approved for MG garden education credit” or “qualifies for continuing education credit”.

 - MG Program Hands-on Education Workshops.
 These workshops are part of the MG training curriculum offered by the metro-area MG program.
 Current Perennial Master Gardeners are allowed to take one of these workshops.
 Perennial Master Gardeners will be notified of workshops via the monthly newsletter.

 - Keep your eye out for additional designated continuing education credit opportunities as they surface throughout the year.
 Be sure to read the monthly MG program newsletter or email announcements.

 Conditions of Volunteer Service agreement: